Use of $SU(3)$ flavor projection operators to construct baryon-meson scattering amplitudes in the $1/N_c$ expansion: Baryon-meson scattering amplitude at leading and subleading orders

-\subsubsection{Spin-flavor transformation properties of $A_\mathrm{tree}^{ab}$}
+\subsubsection{Spin-flavor transformation properties of $\mathcal{A}_\mathrm{LO}^{ab}$}

-The baryon operator $A_\mathrm{tree}^{ab}$ is a spin-zero object and contains two adjoint (octet) indices.
-The tensor product of two adjoint representations $\mathbf{8} \otimes \mathbf{8}$ can be split into the symmetric product $(\mathbf{8} \otimes \mathbf{8})_S$ and the antisymmetric product $(\mathbf{8} \otimes \mathbf{8})_A$ \cite{djm95}, which in turn can be decomposed in terms of $SU(3)$ multiplets as
+The baryon operator $\mathcal{A}_\mathrm{LO}^{ab}$ is a spin-zero object and contains two adjoint (octet) indices.
+The tensor product of two adjoint representations $8 \otimes 8$ can be split into the symmetric product $(8 \otimes 8)_S$ and the antisymmetric product $(8 \otimes 8)_A$ \cite{djm95}, which in turn can be decomposed in terms of $SU(3)$ multiplets as

-In order to exploit the transformation properties of $A_\mathrm{tree}^{ab}$ under the $SU(2) \times SU(3)$ spin-flavor symmetry, the spin and flavor projectors introduced in Ref.~\cite{banda} become handy.
+In order to exploit the transformation properties of $\mathcal{A}_\mathrm{LO}^{ab}$ under the $SU(2) \times SU(3)$ spin-flavor symmetry, the spin and flavor projectors introduced in Ref.~\cite{banda} become handy.
 In a few words, this technique exploits the decomposition of the tensor space formed by the product of the adjoint space with itself $n$ times, $\prod_{i=1}^n adj \otimes$, into subspaces which can be labeled by a specific eigenvalue of the quadratic Casimir operator $C$ of the Lie algebra of $SU(N)$.
-Thus, for each subspace, a projection operator $\pr{m}$ can be constructed, namely,
+In particular, for the product of two $SU(3)$ adjoints, the flavor projectors $[\pr{\mathrm{dim}}]^{abcd}$ for the irreducible representation of dimension $\mathrm{dim}$ contained in (\ref{eq:su3deco}) are given by \cite{banda}